rbento/cpp-visual-studio-log/README.md

 # Log.h

-A C/C++ drop in header library that enables logging to the Visual Studio Output window
+A convenience C/C++ drop in header library that enables logging to the Visual Studio Output window

-Meant for small projects
+Meant for small projects only

 ### Usage